DivyaGodayal/CoderChef-Kitchen/Graphs-And-Trees/Word-Search/README.md

 ![alt text](https://raw.githubusercontent.com/DivyaGodayal/CoderChef-Kitchen/master/Images/Word-Search.png)

-## Yes, you are right!
-Its as simple at that.

 * Here are the steps:
 1. Start from a cell.
 2. Go in all directions one by one.